-Bishop was born on April 20, 1957 to Monroe and Elease McLaughlin.
+Bishop Vaughn McLaughlin was born on April 20, 1957 to Monroe and Elease McLaughlin.
 He attended the public schools of Jacksonville, Florida graduating from William M. Raines Senior High School.
-He attended the University of Tampa on an athletic scholarship, and later studied at University of Tennessee majoring in psychology.
-He holds a Master’s and Doctorate Degree in Theology from North Florida Theological Seminary.
+He attended the University of Tampa on an athletic scholarship, and later transferred to the University of Tennessee to play basketball, majoring in psychology.
+He holds a Master’s and Doctorate Degree in Theology from North Florida Theological Seminary and Jacksonville Baptist Theological.

 At age 25, Bishop McLaughlin made a personal profession of faith and submitted to the Lordship of Jesus Christ.
-In just a few months after his conversion he was called by God to preach the gospel of Jesus Christ.
-Bishop McLaughlin began preaching the gospel anywhere and everywhere there was someone who would listen.
-He was staffed at the Mt.
+In just a few months after his conversion he began preaching the gospel of Jesus Christ anywhere and everywhere there was someone who would listen.
+He worked with several outreach ministries to youth and the homeless and was eventually staffed at the Mt.
 Calvary Baptist Church where he served the local body in any and every capacity imaginable.
-In 1987, age 29, Bishop McLaughlin pastored his first church in Green Cove Springs, Florida.
+In 1987, at 29 years of age, Bishop McLaughlin accepted the pastorate of his first church in Green Cove Springs, Florida.
 Eleven months later, Bishop McLaughlin answered the call of God to pioneer a local church that would exemplify the biblical pattern of a non-traditional and Kingdom focused ministry.

 In 1988, he founded The Potter’s House Christian Fellowship.
-Today The Potter’s House is home to over 5,000 members and amazingly started with 40 members.
-Bishop McLaughlin and The Potter’s House ministry have been acknowledged and awarded by local, state and federal agencies for its outstanding and consistent work in the area of jails and prisons, nursing homes, hospital ministry and food and clothing efforts.
+Today, The Potter’s House is home to over 5,000 members after starting with approximately 40 members.
+Over the years, Bishop McLaughlin and The Potter’s House ministry have been acknowledged and awarded by local, state and federal agencies for its outstanding and consistent work in the area of jails and prisons, nursing homes, hospital ministry and food and clothing efforts.

-After years of mentoring other pastors and demonstrating a father’s heart, Bishop McLaughlin was set aside as bishop-elect by Bishop Donald Hilliard, Chief Presiding Prelate of the Covenant Ecumenical Fellowship and Cathedral Assemblies and was consecrated into the office of bishop on March 6, 1999.
-In preparation for the office of bishop, he submitted to the tutelage of the Joint College of Bishops and successfully completed the courses of study required for graduation from the Joint College at Case Western Reserve University in Cleveland, Ohio.
-Bishop McLaughlin, through Covenant Fellowship International, provides covering for over 100 ministries and pastors around the globe.
-Churches have been birthed and reformed from the Caribbean to all of India.
+After years of mentoring other pastors and demonstrating a father’s heart, was consecrated into the office of bishop on March 6, 1999.
+In preparation for the office of bishop, he submitted to the tutelage of the Joint College of Bishops and successfully completed the courses of study required by the Joint College at Case Western Reserve University in Cleveland, Ohio.
+Bishop McLaughlin, through Covenant Fellowship International, now provides covering for over 100 ministries and pastors around the globe.
+Churches have been birthed and reformed from the Caribbean to Africa and all of India.

-In 2002, Bishop McLaughlin led The Potter’s House in the purchase of the first fully enclosed shopping mall in Jacksonville’s history.
-A 414,000 square foot facility sitting on 48 acres of property now valued at over 40 million dollars was purchased by The Potter’s House for 4 million dollars.
-Approximately 150,000 square feet of the mall, a former Sam’s Wholesale building is now home to the main auditorium and church facilities which include a 4,000 plus seat sanctuary, a 1,000 seat children’s church, a 250 seat wedding chapel, a 12,000 square foot nursery with two indoor playgrounds, a teen restaurant called the Rock Cafe, Java Rock Coffee Shop, a state of the art recording studio, beautiful administrative offices, a lecture hall, conference rooms and much more.
+In 2002, after successfully mastering the concept of church and the marketplace, Bishop McLaughlin led The Potter’s House in the purchase of the first fully enclosed shopping mall in Jacksonville’s history.
+It was a 414,000 square foot facility formerly known as the Normandy Mall.
+It has been sitting vacant for over 16 years.
+48 acres of property purchased for 4 million dollars and now valued at over 40 million dollars.
+Approximately 150,000 square feet of the mall, a former Sam’s Wholesale building is now home to the main auditorium and church facilities which include a nearly 4,000 seat sanctuary, a 800 seat children’s church, a 150 seat wedding chapel, a 13,000 square foot nursery with a indoor playground, a teen restaurant called the Rock Café.
+There is also, Java Rock Coffee Shop, a state of the art recording studio, beautiful administrative offices, a lecture hall, conference rooms and much more.
 The purchase and renovation of this mall, formerly the Normandy Mall, now called Kingdom Plaza at Normandy Mall, has brought national attention and recognition from news media of every form and has taken Bishop McLaughlin around the world via several international appearances on The Trinity Broadcasting Network (TBN), Black Entertainment Television (BET) and DayStar television just to name a few.

 Bishop McLaughlin serves and has served on various boards and committees: